Folk songs of Lithuania: Haymaking songs

 A great number of haymaking songs have been recorded in Lithuania.
 They are also subcategorized into hay mowing and raking songs.
 Many songs combine both topics.
 Hay raking songs are more melancholy than the mowing songs, and they often contain imagery about an orphan girl.
 Other songs describe all of the tasks associated with haymaking, beginning with the mowing and ending with the feeding of the hay to the animals.
 Haymaking songs often personify a clover or other beautifully blossoming flower, and often contain references to love.
 Young peoples' feelings are expressed through the images of the haymaking process.
 For example, the song "Ein bernelis per lankelę" (There goes a lad through the field) tells of a brother working in the field with a steel scythe.
 He plans to mow the clover and adorn his hat with it before enticing the young maiden.
-In contrast to these love songs are songs focusing on the topic of war.
-They ruefully sing of the brother who must go off to the great war.
+In contrast to these love songs, there are songs focusing on the topic of war, such as one that ruefully sings of the brother who must go off to the great war.
 Many songs tell off the rounding up of recruits, which shows that these songs are from the first half of the 19th century.

 Refrains are common in haymaking songs.
-The most common vocable used is valio, hence — valiavimas, the term for the singing of haymaking songs.
+The most common vocable used is "valio", hence — raliavimai, the term for the singing of haymaking songs.
 The vocable is sung slowly and broadly, evoking the spacious fields and the mood of the haymaking season.

 Haymaking songs evidence two distinct stages in their melodic development.
 The melodies of earlier origin are similar to other early work songs, especially rye harvesting songs, which take a central position in the work song repertoire.
 Later haymaking songs have a wider modal range and are structurally more complex.
 Most are in major and are homophonic.
-However, both types of songs contain the vocable valio — in the northern Highlands (Aukštaitija) as well as in Samogitia.
+However, both types of songs contain the vocable "valio" — in the northern Highlands (Aukštaitija) as well as in Samogitia.